openharmony/docs/en/application-dev/media/video-playback.md

 ## Development Guidelines

 The full playback process includes creating an **AVPlayer** instance, setting the media asset to play and the window to display the video, setting playback parameters (volume, speed, and scale type), controlling playback (play, pause, seek, and stop), resetting the playback configuration, and releasing the instance.
 During application development, you can use the **state** attribute of the AVPlayer to obtain the AVPlayer state or call **on('stateChange')** to listen for state changes.
-If the application performs an operation when the AudioPlayer is not in the given state, the system may throw an exception or generate other undefined behavior.
+If the application performs an operation when the AVPlayer is not in the given state, the system may throw an exception or generate other undefined behavior.

 **Figure 1** Playback state transition